hivemq/helm-charts/charts/hivemq-operator/README.md

-# HiveMQ operator
+# HiveMQ operator (legacy)

-See [here](https://www.hivemq.com/docs/operator/) for detailed getting started and configuration guidance.
+See the [documentation](https://docs.hivemq.com/hivemq-operator/) for detailed getting started and configuration guidance.

+NOTE: `The HiveMQ Kubernetes Operator (legacy) will be sunsetted and cease to receive updates or further support 6 months after the next LTS release of the HiveMQ Platform.
+The HiveMQ Platform Operator (new) offers usability, stability, and performance enhancements, and will be the supported version for all future LTS releases.`

-This chart can provision
+This chart provisions the

 - HiveMQCluster CustomResourceDefinition
 - HiveMQ operator as Deployment